 Beyond SBA lending, Celtic Bank offers a broad portfolio: USDA Business & Industry loans ($500K-$10M) for rural businesses, equipment financing ($100K-$3M), construction loans ($350K-$5M), renewable energy financing ($350K-$10M), asset-based lending ($350K-$5M), supply chain financing ($50K-$1M), working capital loans ($50K-$350K), business acquisition financing ($350K-$5M), commercial real estate loans ($350K-$5M), and conventional business loans ($350K-$5M).

-Celtic Bank differentiates itself through product breadth and industry expertise.
+Celtic Bank differentiates itself through product breadth and industry experience context.
 With 14 distinct lending products spanning deal sizes from $25,000 to $10 million, the bank can structure financing for scenarios that single-product lenders cannot accommodate.
 Their USDA B&I and renewable energy programs serve niche markets underserved by most SBA lenders.
 The bank works with businesses across manufacturing, healthcare, hospitality, retail, professional services, and dozens of other sectors.

 As a consistent top-10 SBA lender with over two decades of operating history, Celtic Bank brings institutional credibility and underwriting depth to the small and mid-market business lending space.
 Prospective borrowers should note that Celtic does not publicly disclose minimum credit scores, revenue requirements, or time-in-business thresholds, and specific terms depend on deal structure and borrower qualifications.

 For business owners exploring financing options, the landscape includes several distinct products.
 Small business loans provide lump-sum working capital with fixed repayment terms, while a business line of credit offers flexible revolving access to funds as needed.
 SBA loans through government-backed programs offer the lowest rates but require longer approval timelines.
-For businesses with outstanding invoices, invoice factoring converts receivables into immediate cash flow.
+For businesses with outstanding invoices, invoice factoring converts receivables into short-term cash access flow.
 Equipment financing allows companies to acquire machinery and technology with the equipment itself as collateral.
-A merchant cash advance provides fast business funding by purchasing a share of future sales, though typically at higher effective costs.
+A merchant cash advance provides business-funding profile details by purchasing a share of future sales, though typically at higher effective costs.
 Startups and newer businesses may find working capital loan options through alternative lenders with lower qualification requirements than traditional banks.